have a look at these exclusive pictures from cara’s new film valerian

 And soon there will be Valerian and the City of a Thousand Planets, Luc Besson's new and much anticipated sci-fi film.
 And if there is one French auteur who knows about turning supermodels into superstar actresses, it is Luc Besson, who's The Fifth Element catapulted Milla Jovovich to fame and fortune.
 In Valerian, Cara will flex her badass space muscles and spawn a million Halloween costumes.
 I mean, just look at these square millennial pink sun/laserbeam/not-actually-sure-of-their-official-purpose glasses.

 That's not actually Cara, although there is an insanely uncanny resemblance, amirite?
-That's Valerian, played by Dane DeHaan, who you may recognize as the hunky Green Goblin in The Amazing Spider-Man 2.
+That's Valerian, played by Dane DeHaan, who you may recognise as the hunky Green Goblin in The Amazing Spider-Man 2.

 So go forth and get your Halloween brainstorming hats on folks.
 And excited, get that, too.